pascallaliberte/modestjs.works/book/sample/first-example-3-ways-code-cart.md

 In this example, we've seen how a UI like this can be

 * mostly driven by back-end markup, saving us from having to use a Single Page Application (SPA) approach;
-* split up in different components, even when using the vanilla js approach, since we're using a packager;
+* split up in different components, even when using the vanilla JS approach, since we're using a packager;
 * made to have the different components communicate their state to each other (the `cart-quantity` gets told to update on quantity changes);
 * made to use few dependencies, and be built to work for a long time.